Losing the most beautiful part of our life, our father!

 Another instance was when Papa had

 the left leg.
-That was one incident where he showed enormous amount of courage.
+That was one incident where he showed an enormous amount of courage.

 Lying upside down in the car, he waited for the aid to arrive.
 Made sure he